stobias2014/NOVDMVCodeChallengeTobiasSaul/README.md

 **Goal**

 We want to try to process all customers and have our tellers go home as early as possible.
 All the tellers will leave together once the last customer has been processed.
-Therefore, your results will **NOT** be measured accordingly to the total number of time the tellers spend with customers but when the last customer is processed.
+Therefore, your results will **NOT** be measured according to the total number of time the tellers spend with customers but when the last customer is processed.

 **Submission**